lit/lit.dev/packages/lit-dev-content/site/docs/components/rendering.md

 ](https://developers.google.com/web/fundamentals/web-components/shadowdom) on Web Fundamentals.

 For more information about working with shadow DOM in your component, see [Working with shadow DOM](/docs/components/shadow-dom).

-## Compose a template from other templates

-You can compose Lit templates from other templates.
-The following example composes a template for an component called `<my-page>` from smaller templates for the page's header, footer, and main content:

-{% playground-example "docs/templates/compose" "my-page.ts" %}

-In this example, the individual templates are defined as instance methods, so a subclass could extend this component and override one or more templates.

-You can also compose templates by importing other elements and using them in your template:

-{% playground-ide "docs/templates/composeimports" %}

 ## See also